yob/onix/README.markdown

 ONIX::Writer only generates reference tag ONIX files.

+It baffles me why anyone thought designing two parallel versions of the ONIX spec was a good idea.
+Use reference tags my friends, and let short tags fade away into irrelevant obscurity.

 ## DTD Loading

 To correctly handle named entities when reading an ONIX file, this gem attempts